How to participate

 Write a short proposal

-Submit a short proposal by July 15th 2026 via e-mail that describes how you plan to replicate and generalize the chosen study using LAION-fMRI.
-Please use the template we provide below.
+Submit a short proposal within 4 weeks of signing up (latest by September 15th 2026) via e-mail.
+The proposal should describe how you plan to replicate and/or generalize the chosen study using LAION-fMRI.
+Please use the template we provide.
 Also send your proposal to the original authors (first and last author) of the study you are replicating.
 You can use this e-mail template for that.

 Receive feedback